Smith42/SGD/README.md

 This code calculates the 'Synthetic Galaxy Distance' (SGD) described in 'Realistic galaxy simulation via score-based generative models'.

+The metric is the sum of Wasserstein-1 distances between emergent physical galaxy properties from two given datasets.
+Here we compare size and flux distributions.

+The SGD returns a single number, where a lower value denotes a closer match between two datasets.
+When combined with the [Fréchet Inception Distance](https://github.com/mseitzer/pytorch-fid) for visual and morphological similarity, we gain a good overview of the similarity between two large galaxy photometry datasets.

 ### Installation

 To install: